-What the 3 day Potty Training taught me about Motherhood
+Lessons from the 3 day potty training method about Motherhood

 First, how does the 3-day potty training work and what can you expect?